eusoubrasileiro/netpkt_vidcls/README.md

 ##### Real Time Classification

 Use 3 consecutive classes 1 classifications as a trigger.
+(30 seconds window) Also use class 1 threshold of 70% to classify as real streaming.
-(30 seconds window) For registering an ip in a state of watching a the video streaming.
+For registering an ip in a state of watching a the video streaming.
 And to remove it from the video streaming state another 3 classes 0.